-Australian tennis star Casey Dellacqua has stood up for her family and spoken out against tennis legend Margaret Court’s stance against marriage equality, as more of Court’s “hateful and ignorant” comments surface.
+Australian tennis star Casey Dellacqua has stood up for her family and spoken out against tennis legend Margaret Court.

-Dellacqua, who has two young children with former touch football player Amanda Judd, said she could no longer ignore Court’s views after her family was the subject of a letter to the editor written by Court in 2013.
+Dellacqua has two young children with her partner, former touch football player Amanda Judd.
+She said she could no longer ignore Court’s views after her family was the subject of a letter to the editor written by Court in 2013.

-The tennis legend and now Christian pastor wrote that she had nothing against the couple, but lamented the birth of their son “seemingly deprived of his father.”
+Court, now a Christian pastor, wrote that she had nothing against the couple, but lamented the birth of their son “seemingly deprived of his father.”

 Dellacqua tweeted the letter last week and wrote “Margaret.
 Enough is Enough.”